Ita Line: History

 The line was first built by the Chikuhō Kōgyō Railway, later renamed Chikuhō Railway (筑豊鉄道), as a branch line of the Chikuhō Main Line.
 Used to transport coal from the Chikuhō coal mine, the line had two stations: Nōgata Station and Kanada Station.
 The entire Chikuhō Railway system was merged in 1897 with Kyushu Railway, where the line was extended to Ita Station (now Tagawa-Ita Station) in 1899.
 Kyushu Railway was nationalized in 1907 and was merged into Japanese Government Railway.

 Even though the Ita Line was widened to a double-track railway in 1911, ridership suffered with the decline of the Chikuhō coal mine.
 Therefore, JR Kyushu, the successor of Japanese Government Railway, privatized and transferred the Ita Line, Itoda Line, and Tagawa Line to the newly founded Heisei Chikuhō Railway.

 Even after privatization, the Japan Freight Railway Company still ran trains from Kanada north to Mojiko Station in Kitakyushu, transporting cement from a Mitsui Tankō plant near Kanada Station.
 This service ceased with the plant's closure in March 2004.

 Operations

-The line is not electrified and is single-tracked for the entire line.
+The line is not electrified and is double-tracked for the entire line.
 Some services continue past Kanada Station on the Itoda Line to Tagawa-Gotōji Station.